sam-wong8/newer-york/index.md

 ### Healthcare

-- Healthcare is cheap
-- Enforced sanitation and cleanliness
-- Effective treatment of patients
-- Skilled doctors and nurses
-- Constantly developing and improving
+Newer York's affordable healthcare is some of the best in the world, with high-quality doctors and nurses and .
+Several sanitation policies enforce cleanliness in our healthcare facilities.
+New treatments and facilities are constantly being developed and improved to provide the best services.
+Our emergency services respond almost immediately during an accident.

 ### Governance